Kotlin/dokka/docs/topics/runners/cli.md

 ### Running with JSON configuration

 It is possible to configure the CLI runner with JSON.
-In this case, you will need to provide an absolute/relative path to the JSON configuration file,and  all the other configuration options will be parsed from it.
+In this case, you will need to provide an absolute/relative path to the JSON configuration file, and  all other configuration options will be parsed from it.

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar dokka-configuration.json